 Ants have six legs and 3 body parts (head, thorax, abdomen).
 Spiders have 8 legs.
 Woodlice usually have 14 legs.
 Worms have no legs!
 There any many different types of bugs living in just one tree or one patch of soil so get investigating!
-Small creatures like some type of trees better than others.
+Small creatures like some types of trees more than others.
 Find out what likes to live in your tree.

-- Tweezers.
+- A tweezers.

-- A magnifying glass (if available).
+- · A magnifying glass (if available).

 - A pencil.

 - A large white sheet of paper or a sheet.

 - One long stick.

-- An Insect Identification Guide.
+- An Insect Field Guide.

-1. Place your large white piece of paper or sheet directly under your tree.

-2. Use your long stick to shake the branches of the tree overhead.
-Be gentle with the tree and the creatures living in it.

-3. Count the number of creatures that fall onto the white sheet.
+- 1. Place your large white piece of paper or sheet directly under your tree. - 2.
+Use your long stick to shake the branches of the tree overhead.
+Be gentle with the tree and the creatures living in it. - 3.
+Count the number of creatures that fall onto the white sheet.